Arctotherium: Patagonia

+Only A. tarijense has been recovered from Patagonia, with localities currently only from the Late Pleistocene of Chile.
+Carnivory likely peaked in the southernmost range of A. tarijense, with scavenging likely providing an important feeding strategy in the resource-scarce sub-polar region.
+The paleoenvironment has been broadly reconstructed as an open steppe with occasional Nothofagus woodland, with A. tarijenese competing against Smilodon populator and Panthera onca mesembrina.

 Paleo-ecological reconstructions

 Although mostly herbivorous, the modern spectacled bear is on occasion an active predator.
 The spectacled bear has several hunting techniques- principally, the bear surprises or overpowers its prey, mounts its back, and consumes the immobilised animal while still alive, pinning the prey with its weight, large paws and long claws.
 Alternatively, the bear pursues the prey into rough terrain, hillsides, or precipices, provoking its fall and/or death.
 After death, the prey is dragged to a safe place (usually a nest over a tree, or a forested area) and consumed, leaving only skeletal remains.
 These behaviours have been suggested as Arctotherium's hunting strategies as well.
 However, although the spectacled bear is capable of climbing trees, Arctotherium is thought to be non-arboreal.

 Interaction with humans

 The remains of A. wingei in the Hoyo Negro of the Yucatán appear to be in association with human remains.

 Extinction

-The last known records of Arctotherium are an ambiguous find of A. bonariense from Uruguay (cf./aff, either ~36,900 or ~14,485 BP of the Sopas Formation, A. tarijense at 10,345 BP in the Cueva Del Puma, Patagonia, Chile, and A. wingei at 12,850 BP in the Sistema Sac Actun (Yucatán), Mexico, with a possible record of 9,000 BP in Muaco, Venezuela.
+The last known records of Arctotherium are an ambiguous find of A. bonariense from Uruguay (cf./aff, either ~36,900 or ~14,485 BP of the Sopas Formation, A. tarijense at ~12,255 cal.
+BP in the Cueva Del Puma, (Patagonia) Chile, and A. wingei at ~13,140 cal.
+BP in the Sistema Sac Actun (Yucatán), Mexico, with a possible record of 9,000 BP in Muaco, Venezuela.

 Globally, in the Quaternary Extinction Event, extinction favoured 'conservative morphologies' in ursid body plans, such as those found in the spectacled bear.
 For example, the more specialised teeth of Arctotherium could have limited its diet more than the contemporary spectacled bear, and thus have made Arctotherium more vulnerable to extinction.